Hard Labels In! Rethinking the Role of Hard Labels in Mitigating Local Semantic Drift: Abstract

 \section{Abstract}

-Soft labels generated by teacher models have become a dominant paradigm for knowledge transfer and recent large-scale dataset distillation such as SRe$^2$L, RDED, LPLD, offering richer supervision than conventional hard labels.
-However, this study observes that when only a limited number of crops per image are used, soft labels are prone to local semantic drift: a crop may visually resemble another class, causing its soft embedding to deviate from the ground-truth semantics of the original image.
-This mismatch between local visual content and global semantic meaning introduces systematic errors and distribution misalignment between training and testing.
-In this work, we revisit the overlooked role of hard labels and show that, when appropriately integrated, they provide a powerful content-agnostic anchor to calibrate semantic drift.
-We theoretically characterize the emergence of drift under few soft-label supervisions and demonstrate that hybridizing soft and hard labels restores alignment between visual content and semantic supervision.
-Building on this insight, we propose a new training paradigm, \textbf{H}ard Label for \textbf{A}lleviating \textbf{L}ocal Semantic \textbf{D}rift (\name{}), which leverages hard labels as intermediate corrective signals while retaining the fine-grained advantages of soft labels.
-Extensive experiments on dataset distillation and large-scale conventional classification benchmarks validate our approach, showing consistent improvements in generalization.
-On ImageNet-1K, we achieve 42.7\% with only 285M storage for soft labels, outperforming prior state-of-the-art LPLD by {\bf 9.0\%}.
-Our findings re-establish the importance of hard labels as a complementary tool, and call for a rethinking of their role in {\em soft-label–dominated} training.
-Code is available at: \href{https://github.com/Jiacheng8/HALD}{https://github.com/Jiacheng8/HALD}.
+Soft labels from teacher models are a {\em de facto} practice for knowledge transfer and large-scale dataset distillation (e.g., SRe$^2$L, LPLD).
+However, when we limit the number of crops per image to reduce the substantial cost of storing precomputed soft labels, these methods suffer severely from \emph{local semantic drift}: visually ambiguous crops can cause soft supervision to deviate from the image-level ground-truth semantics, leading to persistent errors and a train–test distribution mismatch.
+We revisit the overlooked role of hard labels and show that, when properly integrated, they can act as a content-invariant semantic anchor that calibrates such drift.
+We theoretically analyze the emergence of drift under sparse soft-label supervision and demonstrate that hybridizing hard and soft labels restores alignment between visual content and semantic supervision.
+Building on this insight, we propose a new training paradigm, \textbf{H}ard Label for \textbf{A}lleviating \textbf{L}ocal Semantic \textbf{D}rift (\name{}), which uses hard labels as intermediate corrective signals while preserving the fine-grained benefits of soft labels.
+Extensive experiments on dataset distillation and large-scale classification benchmarks show consistent generalization improvements.
+On ImageNet-1K, our method achieves 42.7\% accuracy with only 285M soft-label storage (reduces by {\bf 100$\times$}), outperforming prior state-of-the-art LPLD by 9.0\%.
+Code is available at \href{https://github.com/Jiacheng8/HALD}{https://github.com/Jiacheng8/HALD}.